pranavraina18/OpenAI_SDK_Agent/README.md

 ---

-# 📊 OpenAI SQL AI Agent
+# 📊 LLM-Powered Data Analysis Agent with SQL Execution & Visualization

 ## Overview
 This project implements an AI-powered agent that converts natural language queries into SQL statements and executes them on a database.